jonatas/sonification-workshop/making-noise-workshop.md

 * You can detect something when it breaks (Flat tires, mal-functioning)
 * Why not make our or company KPIs or convert our Dashboards to sound system?
 * Blind people can use it!

+# Challenges in Sonification

+- Making sound meaningful
+- Avoiding sensory overload

+# The Future of Sonification

+- Potential applications in data analysis, accessibility, education, and arts
+- Active area of research and developmen

 # Data: The New Gold